cloudera-labs/hms-mirror/backups.md

 DO NOT SKIP THIS!!!

 The `hms-mirror` process DOES 'DROP' tables when asked to.
-If those tables *manage* data like a *legacy* managed, *ACID*, or *external.table.purge=true* scenario we do our best to NOT DROP those and ERROR out.
+If those tables *manage* data like a *legacy* managed, *ACID*, or *external.table.purge=true* scenario, we do our best to NOT DROP those and ERROR out.
 But, protect yourself and make backups of the areas you'll be working in.

 ### HDFS Snapshots